srinidhi621/Market-Sentinel/PROJECT_PLAN.md

 Deliverable / Exit Criteria:
 	•	For at least one event:
-	•	API call generates a candlestick chart, multimodal AI reasoning, and a PDF file with chart and text.
+	•	API call generates a candlestick chart, (optionally) multimodal AI reasoning, and a PDF file with chart, evidence, and text.

 ⸻

 Phase 6 – CLI + Minimal UI

-Objective: Make the PoC demoable to non-engineers with a simple, predictable flow.
+Objective: Make the PoC demoable to non-engineers with a simple, predictable flow and curated demo packs.

 Tasks:
 	1. CLI interface
 	•	Implement sentinel_interface/cli.py using typer or click:
 	•	market-sentinel scan --days 5 --symbol ^NSEI
-	•	Calls API /events/scan, prints events in a table.
 	•	market-sentinel brief --event-id <id> --pdf
-	•	Calls /events/{event_id}/briefing?format=pdf.
-	•	Prints a short summary.
-	•	Shows where the PDF was written.
+	•	market-sentinel demo --pack five-year-highlights --limit 5 --mode cache
+	•	Calls API /events/scan or /events/catalog, prints events in a table, and can generate PDFs.
 	2. Minimal web UI (optional)
 	•	Use FastAPI with Jinja templates:
-	•	/ – list recent events (symbol, time, drop, classification).
+	•	/ – list recent and curated events (symbol, time, move, classification).
-	•	/event/{event_id} – show structured briefing, link to PDF.
+	•	/event/{event_id} – show structured briefing, evidence, chart, link to PDF.
-	•	Keep it intentionally simple.
+	•	Include filters for symbol, type, severity, and demo packs.
 	3. Demo script
 	•	Add docs/demo-script.md summarising:
-	•	Commands to run.
+	•	Commands to run (live vs demo pack).
-	•	Expected outputs.
+	•	Expected outputs and narrative beats.
-	•	Suggested narrative when demoing to stakeholders.
+	•	Suggested “highlight reel” events.

 Deliverable / Exit Criteria:
 	•	A non-developer can:
-	•	Run a CLI command to scan and brief events.
+	•	Run a CLI command (or UI) to scan, browse cataloged events, and brief them (JSON/PDF).
-	•	Open a PDF risk briefing produced by the system.
+	•	Replay a curated demo pack that answers “why” with charts and headline evidence.

 ⸻